The Ten Commandments (miniseries)

-The Ten Commandments is a 2006 miniseries that dramatizes the biblical story of Moses.
-It ran on the ABC TV network.
+The Ten Commandments is a 2006 miniseries that dramatizes the Biblical story of Moses.
+It aired on ABC.

 The series was filmed in Egypt, Mount Sinai, and the Sinai Peninsula.

+Boosted from the 50th anniversary celebration of the 1956 film, The Ten Commandments.

 Plot

 Moses's mother, Jochebed, saves her baby from the edict of the Pharaoh that all newborn male Hebrew children must die by placing him in a basket on the Nile River.
 He is found by Pharaoh's daughter Bithia and adopted into the royal house.

 Some time later, Bithia gives birth to a son Menerith, and they are raised as brothers.
 Moses grows up knowing that he is not the blood brother of Menerith, but is shown his true heritage (something he knows nothing about) at about the age of 10: he is re-introduced to Jochebed, his father Amram, his brother Aaron, and his sister Miriam.

 Years later, Prince Moses and Menerith inspect a building site.
 While Menerith leaves for a task, Moses continues his inspection only to witness an Egyptian overseer attempting to rape the wife of a Hebrew laborer.
 Moses manages to rescue the Hebrew couple by killing the Egyptian overseer and hiding the body.
 When the body is discovered, Pharaoh orders Moses' arrest, but he is able to escape with the aid of Menerith.

 After traveling days through the desert, Moses arrives in Midian and saves the seven daughters of Jethro from tribesmen.
 In gratitude, their father gives Moses the choice of one of them to take for his wife.
 He refuses but is later convinced by Zipporah to marry her.

 Moses, still wanting to know why God allows the Hebrews to be enslaved, climbs Mount Sinai (Mount Horeb) and is confronted by God in the form of a bush that burns but is not consumed.
 God tells Moses that "I am who I am", gives Moses his powers, and endows him with the knowledge to free the Hebrews.